pubkey/rxdb/docs-src/rx-schema.md

 - the color-field is required for every document
 - the healthpoints-field must be a number between 0 and 100
 - the secret-field stores an encrypted value
+- the birthyear-field is final which means it is required and cannot be changed
 - the skills-attribute must be an array with objects which contain the name and the damage-attribute.
 There is a maximum of 5 skills per hero.

   ```json